adamhl8/dataviewjs-habit-tracker/README.md

 ![](https://user-images.githubusercontent.com/1844269/177612045-5409aff4-c569-419c-8314-1554ee206091.png)

 - It automatically creates table headers based on unique task names (no duplicates).
-- **This means you don’t need to define any specific Dataview annotations.
+- **This means you don't need to define any specific Dataview annotations.
 Just normal tasks.**
-- If a task didn’t exist previously (or no longer exists), you’ll see a “➖” for its status.
-Otherwise, “✔" for complete and “❌” for incomplete.
+- If a task didn't exist previously (or no longer exists), you'll see a "➖" for its status.
+Otherwise, "✔" for complete and "❌" for incomplete.

 ## Setup